supervisely-ecosystem/Serve-Matte-Anything/serving_app/README.md

 # Acknowledgment

-This app is based on the great work [Matte Anything](https://github.com/hustvl/Matte-Anything).
+This app is based on the great works [Matte Anything](https://github.com/hustvl/Matte-Anything) and [DiffMatte](https://github.com/YihanHu-2022/DiffMatte).